Lyon-Part-Dieu station: Traffic

-Lyon-Part-Dieu is the busiest French train station outside of Île-de-France.
+Lyon-Part-Dieu is the busiest French train station outside of Île-de-France and according to the SNCF, the leading European station in terms of the number of connecting passengers.
 The station has significantly surpassed its initial traffic expectations, from a moderate 35,000 passengers a day in 1983 to 80,000 passengers on 500 trains a day in 2001.
 Because of the increased traffic, the station was renovated from 1995–2001 to increase the number of platforms and alter the exterior.
 In 2010, the station served roughly 51.1 million passengers, approaching 140,000 for an average weekday.

 Local transportation

 Lyon Part-Dieu has direct access to the Lyon Metro (line B) and tramways T1, T3, and T4.
 Part-Dieu is also connected to Lyon Saint-Exupéry Airport and TGV station via the dedicated Rhônexpress airport rail link.

 Rail connections

 Part-Dieu is a significant railway hub, connected to the French (SNCF) and international rail networks.
 From the many lines that run through Lyon, Part-Dieu is directly connected to Paris, Marseille, Valence, Saint-Étienne, Nice, Montpellier, Perpignan, Barcelona, Rouen, Roissy, Lille, Brussels, Geneva, Tours, Mulhouse, Belfort, Metz, Strasbourg, Nantes, Rennes, Grenoble, Avignon, Aix-en-Provence, Le Havre, Le Mans, Karlsruhe, Frankfurt, Milan, Turin, London.
 Part-Dieu also has connections to Paris Charles de Gaulle Airport (CDG) by TGV and has been assigned the "XYD" airport code.
 The SNCF offers connection services to CDG called TGV Air, under code sharing agreements with many airlines.